rhiannonbar/GISC420/README.md

 ### GDAL in Jupyter Lab

+make sure to mention extracting the code to run GDAL Viewshed from QGIS Model Designer

 ### GRASS in Jupyter Lab

 ### Cloning the ArcGIS environment, adding geopandas and working in Jupyter Lab